Borderline personality disorder: Media

 In literature, characters believed to exhibit signs of BPD include Catherine in Wuthering Heights (1847), Smerdyakov in The Brothers Karamazov (1880), and Harry Haller in Steppenwolf (1927).

 Films have also attempted to portray BPD, with characters in Margot at the Wedding (2007), Mr. Nobody (2009), Cracks (2009), Truth (2013), Wounded (2013), Welcome to Me (2014), and Tamasha (2015) all suggested to show traits of the disorder.
 The behavior of Theresa Dunn in Looking for Mr. Goodbar (1975) is consistent with BPD, as suggested by Robert O. Friedel.
 Films like Play Misty for Me (1971) and Girl, Interrupted (1999, based on the memoir of the same name) suggest emotional instability characteristic of BPD, while Single White Female (1992) highlights aspects such as identity disturbance and fear of abandonment.
-Clementine in Eternal Sunshine of the Spotless Mind (2004) is noted to show classic BPD behavior, and Carey Mulligan's portrayal in Shame (2011) is praised for its accuracy regarding BPD characteristics by psychiatrists.
+Clementine in Eternal Sunshine of the Spotless Mind (2004) is noted to show classic BPD behavior, and Carey Mulligan's portrayal in Shame (2011) is praised by psychiatrists for its accuracy regarding BPD characteristics.

 Television series like Crazy Ex-Girlfriend (2015) and the miniseries Maniac (2018) depict characters with BPD.
 Traits of BPD and narcissistic personality disorders are observed in characters like Cersei and Jaime Lannister from A Song of Ice and Fire (1996) and its TV adaptation Game of Thrones (2011).
 In The Sopranos (1999), Livia Soprano is diagnosed with BPD, and even the portrayal of Bruce Wayne/Batman in the show Titans (2018) is said to include aspects of the disorder.
 The animated series BoJack Horseman (2014) also features a main character with symptoms of BPD.